Bucks beat Pacers 117-89, spoil Brogdon’s return

-MILWAUKEE (AP)Giannis Antetokounmpo had 18 points, 19 rebounds and nine assists, and the Bucks spoiled Malcolm Brogdon’s return to Milwaukee with a 117-89 victory over the Indiana Pacers on Sunday night.
+Antetokounmpo had 18 points, 19 rebounds and nine assists, and the Bucks spoiled Brogdon’s return to Milwaukee with a 117-89 win over the Indiana Pacers on Sunday night.

+“Happy for him,” Antetokounmpo said of Brogdon.
+“We had a chance to talk a little bit before the game.
+Just keep getting better, man.
+He’s going to help his team.”

 Brogdon was drafted by Milwaukee and spent his first three seasons with the Bucks before he was acquired by Indiana in a sign-and-trade deal over the summer.
 He was welcomed back with cheers and a tribute video, and finished with 10 points on 5-of-19 shooting and 10 assists.